Skip to main content

 Select your Registration

-Founded in 1682, Philadelphia has long played a critical role in American life and culture.
-Home to the First and Second Continental Congresses and chosen as the temporary capital, the city played a key role in America’s fight for independence and the formation of the United States.
-Join historian Denver Brunsman, an expert on Colonial and Revolutionary times, as you explore America’s former capital city.
+Founded in 1682, Philadelphia has long stood at the heart of American history and culture.
+As the meeting place of the First and Second Continental Congresses and the nation’s temporary capital, the city played a defining role in the fight for independence and the founding of the United States.
+Not far from the city lies Valley Forge, where 12,000 Continental soldiers under George Washington’s command endured the brutal winter of 1777–1778—a turning point in America’s struggle for freedom.
+Join historian Denver Brunsman, an expert on Colonial and Revolutionary America, for a two-day exploration of the nation’s former capital and its Revolutionary legacy.

-Begin the day at the Museum of the American Revolution, located just off Independence Mall, for a guided tour of the collection and learn how soldiers, women, African Americans, Native Americans, children, and others experienced the tumultuous events of the Revolution through the stories and objects left behind.
-Enjoy a lunch-and-learn session with museum educators discussing Philadelphia’s days as a Revolutionary city.
+Begin in Old City, the beating heart of Revolutionary ideals.
+At the Museum of the American Revolution, a guided tour brings to life the experiences of soldiers, women, African Americans, Native Americans, children, and others whose lives were transformed by the war for independence.
+Enjoy a lunch-and-learn session with museum educators discussing Philadelphia during the revolution.

 Know Before You Go